-The majority of hotels are losing out on a lot of business for one very simple reason: their hotel website is poorly designed.
-It isn’t optimised.
-It isn’t converting interested travellers into confirmed guests.
-From small bed and breakfasts to swanky boutique chains, few seem to have really mastered the art of the hotel website—which is a shame, since it’s the most important part of their direct conversion funnel.
+The majority of independent properties are losing out on a lot of business for one very simple reason: their hotel websites are poorly designed.
+They’re not optimized.
+They’re not converting interested travelers into confirmed guests.
+From small bed and breakfasts to swanky boutique chains, few seem to have really mastered the art of the hotel website — which is a shame, since it’s the most important part of their direct conversion funnel.

 An image carousel that works: Hotel Cap Rocat